JesseNReynolds/LearningNode/Notes.md

 - To export, set modules.exports to equal an obj containing the variables to export
   - module.export = {john, peter}
   - module.export = {john: 'John', peter: 'Peter'}
+- If we invoke in a function in an import, it will run the ivoked function (see addValues).

+# Built-in Modules
+- Theres a bunch of em.
+Check the docs.
+-